 Walt Whitman Park

-Another pretty Brooklyn park to enjoy named after a Brooklyn native, one of the country’s most influential poets, essayist, and writer Walt Whitman.
-Whitman lived and worked in Brooklyn for part of his life where some of his most famous works were published including “Leaves of Grass.”
+Another lovely Brooklyn park to enjoy named after a famous Brooklyn resident, one of the country’s most influential poets, essayist, and writer Walt Whitman.
+Whitman lived and worked in Brooklyn for part of his life where some of his most famous works were published including Leaves of Grass.

 This park doesn’t have the same sports amenities as the other parks but this is a nice peaceful, greenspace to sit on a bench reading a book, relaxing, get inspired, or enjoying some fresh oxygen from all the trees surrounding you.